 1) File a complaint with, or give verbal notice to, the Title IX Coordinator, Deputies, or Officials with Authority.
 Such a report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the Title IX Coordinator or any other official listed: Departments with Officials with Authority may be found here:

 VP Student Affairs, or designee Accessibility Coordinator Director and Ass.
-Director of Public Safety
+Director of Public Safety Director of Residence Life Director of Athletics CFO/VP Risk Management

-&lt;sup>3 EEOC has jurisdiction over Title IX employment claims.
+3 EEOC has jurisdiction over Title IX employment claims.